Apprenticeship in Botanical Horticulture

 Training and assessment

 Apprentices have a training plan that outlines everything needed to achieve their certificate.
-On-the-job training will be integrated with training day sessions as needed, where theoretical tuition and practical demonstration will be delivered by Kew specialists.
+On-the-job training will be integrated with training day sessions as needed including relevant certificates of competence, for example: application of pesticides PA 1&6, theoretical tuition and practical demonstrations will be delivered by specialists.
 Apprentices have access to our libraries, computer and information systems.

 The work placements are intended to make two major contributions to the scheme as a whole: the acquisition of craft, technical and employment skills, and the opportunity to work with a very wide range of plants, developing horticultural amenity and landscape features, and environments.